 The answer is yes, cats can miss you when you leave.
-“Cats may become anxious when separated from a person or animal whom the cat is fond of or socially attached,” says Kenneth Martin, DVM, Diplomate, ACVB at Veterinary Behavior Consultations, LLC in Spicewood, Texas.
+"Cats may become anxious when separated from a person or animal whom the cat is fond of or socially attached [to]," says Kenneth Martin, DVM, Diplomate, ACVB at Veterinary Behavior Consultations, LLC in Spicewood, Texas.
 But what causes separation anxiety in cats?
-The answer isn’t clear, but experts think it may be genetic.
+The answer isn't clear, but experts think genetics may play a part.

 Signs and Symptoms of Separation Anxiety in Cats

 Does your cat display any of the following symptoms of separation anxiety?
 If so, it might be time to see the vet.

 - Peeing or pooping outside the litter box